deskach/reactjs/README.md

 # reactjs
-Stephen Grider's Reddux Simple starter cloned from https://github.com/StephenGrider/ReduxSimpleStarter
+Stephen Grider's Reddux Simple starter.
+The initial implementation can be found at https://github.com/StephenGrider/ReduxSimpleStarter